Karthika-B12/Streamlined-Hotel-Management-System-Hilltop-Heaven-Resort/README.md

 - **Tkinter**: Python library used for building the GUI.
 - **MySQL Connector**: Used to connect the Python application with the MySQL database.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact

-For any queries or further information, please contact [Your Name] at [your.email@example.com].
+For any queries or further information, please contact Karthika at [karthikapanchu2004@gmail.com].

 ---